Cancer – the Number One Cause of Death Among Firefighters

 Being a firefighter means putting your own personal safety aside in order to help save others.
 It means that you are willing to take risks, even if it means putting your life at danger, whenever it is needed from you.
 It also means exposing yourself to invisible threats in the form of toxic chemicals that can cause job-related long-term diseases such as heart diseases, lung damage and cancer.

 Cancer is now the number one cause of death among firefighters.
-According to data from the International Association of Fire Fighters (active in the USA and Canada) cancer caused 66% of the career firefighter line-of-duty deaths from 2002 to 2019.
+According to data from the nonprofit Firefighter Cancer Support Network (active in the USA and Canada) cancer caused 66% of the career firefighter line-of-duty deaths from 2002 to 2019.
 Firefighters also have a 9% higher risk of being diagnosed with cancer and a 14% higher risk of dying from cancer than the general population.
 And according to Professor Anna Stec at the University of Central Lancashire, the rate of deaths from cancer among firefighters who are younger than 75 years old is up to three times higher than the general population.

 When it comes to cancer among firefighters there have been multiple studies made on the subject.
 Three of these studies are considered to be key studies in the field.
 These three key firefighter cancer studies are LeMasters Meta-Analysis, the NIOSH Study and the Nordic Study.
 Each of these show that firefighters run a significantly higher risk of being diagnosed with, and dying from, various forms of cancer than the general population.